 So, I kept going back to this God in prayer, and the reason I kept going back was because something was happening in my life.
 I was coming to believe in something I knew nothing about.

 Step Two says that I'm going to come to believe that a power greater than myself could restore me to sanity.
 I was doing that without any reference to Step Two, and I had no idea what that meant.
-I didn't know who God is; I didn't know who I am; and I didn't know anything about power.
+I didn't know who God is; I didn't know who I was; and I didn't know anything about power.
 I never knew that I was a power.
 I'd always identified myself as who I was because of who I was: I had to get up; I had to shave; I had to drive a car; I had to do this and that.
-I didn't relate that to a mind-functioning thing; I didn't relate that to a thinking-process functioning as a power in my life, not merely affecting it, but directing it.
+I didn't relate that to a mind-functioning thing; I didn't relate that to a thinking process functioning as a power in my life, not merely affecting it, but directing it.

 There and then I was being shown something that I had to become aware of if I was to believe in something other than myself.
 I had to get out of, and away from, me.

 I couldn't rely on my stuff anymore.
 That's what I'm being told here; yet, my head tells me that this says something different, something it doesn't say at all.
-I thought I knew what Step Two was all about until I became aware of the words soundness of mind.
+I thought I knew what Step Two was all about until I became aware of the words "soundness of mind."

-There was much more to be revealed as Step Two took on new meaning because of what "power" came to signify, the kind of power it talks about on Page 45 of the Big Book.
 Before I knew it I was living in a new world; a world I had never known before.
 I'd never gone around thinking thoughts like the ones I was entertaining, thoughts that actually give me something: soundness of mind.

-I found many new beginnings in the words of Step Two, and that journey continues here and now where the bottom line is soundness of mind.
+I found many new beginnings in the words of Step Two, and that there was much more to be revealed as Step Two took me on a journey that continues here and now, where the bottom line is soundness of mind.

 Soundness of mind means wholeness of mind; something I don't get with my unaided will.
 That's because my mind is far from centered; it's disturbed, bent and broken, and wrapped-up in selfishness all of the time, and in the things that I want in the way I want to have them.
 This is an introduction into a new way of life that I never lost through drinking.
 I never had it to lose in the first place.
 From the time that I was young I did everything on the spur of the moment and nothing was permanent.
 My head was always telling me, "Just give me what I want and I'll be okay."